srinibasm/zepto-SQL-data-analysis-project/README.md

 MIT — feel free to fork, star, and use in your portfolio.

 👨‍💻 About the Author
-Hey, I’m Amlan Mohanty — a Data Analyst & Content Creator.
+Hey, I’m Srinibas Mohanty — a Data Analyst & Content Creator.
 I break down complex data topics into simple, practical content that actually helps you land a job.